andreiolaru-ro/FLASH-MAS/README.md

 The current phase of FLASH-MAS (branch `master`) uses  an older type of entities, which interact by means of references and proxies -- call this **Nested-entity model**

 The future phase of FLASH-MAS uses the ***entity-operation*** model, in which entities interact only via the framework.
+See, for instance, branch [`opmodel`](https://github.com/andreiolaru-ro/FLASH-MAS/tree/opmodel-gabi).

 ## Understanding FLASH-MAS